 Blue is the rarest color in nature.
-So, why is this crust — hidden under branches and leaf debris — such a brilliant blue?
-For whom or what is it blue?
+So, why is this crust, hidden under branches and leaf debris, such a brilliant blue?
 In other words, what is the adaptive function of such a unique color in Byssocorticium atrovirens?
-All eight recognized species of Byssocorticium are blue, so whatever the explanation is, the coloration has been preserved over long periods of evolutionary time.
-Byssocorticium is ripe for research — one could compare blue Byssocorticium species with their closely related non-blue cousins to answer the questions above.
+All eight recognized species of Byssocorticium appear to be blue (Index Fungorum, accessed December 3, 2020), so whatever the explanation is, the coloration has been preserved throughout the evolution of the genus over a relatively long period of time.

-The genus Byssocorticium is a member of the poorly understood order called Atheliales, which consists entirely of crust fungi (Rosenthal et al. 2017).
+The genus Byssocorticium is a member of the recently reerected family Byssocorticiaceae (along with Athelopsis and Leptosporomyces) in the poorly understood but ecologically dynamic order called Atheliales, which consists entirely of crust fungi (Rosenthal et al. 2017, Sulistyo et al. 2020).
 The genus name derives from the byssoid, or cotton-like, texture of the basidiocarp.
 Telltale signs that you have a Byssocorticium species include the blue coloration, the byssoid texture, as well hyphae that branch at right angles.
-However, according to Kotiranta et al. (2009), Byssocorticium may be a polyphyletic group — an artificial lumping of crusts belonging to different genera.
-Similarly, Byssocorticium atrovirens may be very widespread, but more likely most blue specimens are labelled as Byssocorticium atrovirens when they actually constitute many different species.
-This specimen, for example, has finger-like hyphidia, a characteristic reported for Tretomyces lutescens — a yellow species that was once placed in the genus Byssocorticium — suggesting an affinity with Tretomyces.
-This hypothesis is also supported by this specimen's yellow blotches.
+Byssocorticium atrovirens may be very widespread, but more likely most blue specimens are labelled as Byssocorticium atrovirens when they actually constitute many different species, perhaps cryptic species.
+This specimen, for example, unexpectedly has finger-like hyphidia and cyanophilic spores, characteristics reported for Tretomyces lutescens — a yellow species that was once placed in the genus Byssocorticium but is now in the Atheliales family Pilodermataceae (Kotiranta et al. 2011, Sulistyo et al. 2020).

-Ecology: The described specimen was growing on the underside of deciduous leaf debris.
+Ecology: The documented specimen was growing on the underside of deciduous leaf debris.

 Basidiocarp: Effused, hymenial surface even, blue with yellowish patches, byssoid texture.